Giving Good Instructions

 Style the pricing cards similar to Stripe's pricing page:clean, minimal, with a highlighted "popular" option.The popular card should have a purple border and a "Most Popular"badge at the top.4.
 Constraints

-State what you DON’T want, or limits on the solution.
+State what you DO NOT want, or limits on the solution.

-Describe what “success” looks like — what you’ll see when it works.
+Describe what “success” looks like — what you will see when it works.

 When I submit an invalid form, I should see red error messagesbelow each field that has a problem.
-When I fix the errors andresubmit, the messages should disappear and the form shouldsubmit successfully.The anatomy of great prompts
+When I fix the errors andresubmit, the messages should disappear and the form shouldsubmit successfully.Worked example: a complete five-element prompt

-Here’s a real prompt that uses all five elements:
+Here is a real prompt that uses all five elements, along with the AI conversation flow:

 Context: I have a React task management app with a sidebarlisting projects and a main area showing tasks.